DSpace-Labs/DSpace7RestTutorial/preparation.md

-# DSpace 7 REST Tutorial
+# DSpace 7 REST Tutorial Objectives and Installation Pre-requisites

+{% include nav.html %}

 Thank you for registering to attend the DSpace 7 REST API Tutorial.
 The REST API will become the core interface for the future DSpace User Interface and any future applications that will be built on top of DSpace.